yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 > Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class (greenfield only).
 8. `bindings`: an array of `BucketAccess.name`(s).
 If the list is empty then there are no bindings (accessors) to this `Bucket` instance and the `Bucket` can potentially be deleted.
-9. `permittedNamespaces`: An array of namespaces, identified by a name and UID, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
-For greenfield this list is copied from the `BucketClass` with the `BucketRequest`'s namespace added.
-For brownfield, this is an arbitrary list defined by the admin.
 10. `protocol`: The protocol the application will use to access the storage instance.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.